TheNikolaMilosavljevic/osticket-prereqs/README.md

 <br />
 <a href="https://imgbox.com/V8IFc9Ul" target="_blank"><img src="https://images2.imgbox.com/c2/90/V8IFc9Ul_o.jpg" alt="image host"/></a>
 </p>
 Step 10: In IIS, on the left hand side, expand the server, expand sites, expand default, and click osticket.
 On the right, click "browse *80(http)".
 This should load a osticket page, thanking you for choosing osticket.
-This loading indicates you have installed osticket correctly
+This loading indicates you have installed osticket correctly.
 <p>
 <br />